-Senior Engineer IYears of Experience: 6Education & Licenses:Doctor of Philosophy, Civil Engineering, 2019, Case Western Reserve University, Cleveland, OHMaster of Science, Civil Engineering, 2016, Case Western Reserve University, Cleveland, OHBachelor of Science, Civil and Environmental Engineering, 2013, Virginia Polytechnic Institute and State University, Blacksburg, VAGreen Engineering minorEngineer-in-Training (E.I.T.), State of OhioAreas of Specialization:Structural steel, reinforced concrete, and foundation analysis and designStructural dynamicsSeismic analysis and designBlast loading and protective designProbabilistic modeling of structural hazards including risk analysisFinite element analysis (FEA)Numerical differential equations, integration, and differentiation techniquesExperimental testing of structuresOverview:Dr. Slovenec is a member of the Mechanical & Structural Engineering Team at E2G.
-As a member of this team, he evaluates the reliability of existing structural systems which support various types of equipment within petrochemical and other refining facilities and provides repair plans to address any deficiencies.Dr.
-Slovenec also supports the Engineering Practices Team by managing the Engineering Best Practices for Marine Facilities as well as the development of a new series of Structural Integrity Program Practices.While working toward his Ph.D., much of Dr. Slovenec’s research focused on improved structural design for multiple hazards (seismic, blast, wind, impact, etc.) as well as the investigation of a rehabilitation technique for mid-rise steel structures subjected to seismic events.
-As an undergraduate, Dr. Slovenec worked as a Draftsman, during which time he developed site plans for underground storage tank installation at service stations across the country.Awards:ASCE, Moisseiff Award, 2019, Orlando, FL.Publications:Slovenec, D., Multi-Hazard Assessment and Performance-Based Design of Façade Systems including Building Frame Interaction, Ph.D.
+Senior Engineer IYears of Experience: 6Education & Licenses:Doctor of Philosophy, Civil Engineering, 2019, Case Western Reserve University, Cleveland, OHMaster of Science, Civil Engineering, 2016, Case Western Reserve University, Cleveland, OHBachelor of Science, Civil and Environmental Engineering, 2013, Virginia Polytechnic Institute and State University, Blacksburg, VAMinor in Green EngineeringEngineer-in-Training (E.I.T.), State of OhioEligible for P.E. exam in 2022Areas of Specialization:Steel, concrete, and foundation analysis and design per AISC, ACI, and ASCE standardsStructural dynamicsSeismic analysis and designBlast loading and protective designForensic analysis of structural failuresAdvanced stress analysis using non-linear finite element analysis (FEA) methodsSteel stack analysis and repair using ASME STS-1Design, analysis, and fitness for service (FFS) of storage tanks per API 650 and 653Probabilistic modeling of structural hazards including risk analysisExperimental testing of structuresOverview:Dr. Slovenec is a member of the Mechanical & Structural Engineering Team at E2G.
+As a member of this team, he evaluates the reliability of existing structural systems which support various types of equipment within petrochemical and other refining facilities and provides repair plans to address any deficiencies.
+He also performs various consulting projects using ASME BPVC Section VIII, API 579-1/ASME FFS-1 Fitness-For-Service, and other industry standard methodologies.Dr.
+Slovenec also supports the Engineering Practices Team by managing the Engineering Best Practices for Marine Facilities and many Civil/Structural engineering topics, as well as the development of a new series of Structural Integrity Program Practices.Dr.
+Slovenec earned his M.S. and Ph.D. in Civil Engineering from Case Western Reserve University in Cleveland, Ohio.
+His research focused on developing a performance-based design methodology for multiple hazards (seismic, blast, wind, impact, etc.) as well as the investigation of a seismic rehabilitation technique for steel structures.
+This research included application of fundamental theory, computational methods, and large-scale experimental testing.Awards:ASCE, Moisseiff Award, 2019, Orlando, FL.Publications:Slovenec, D., Multi-Hazard Assessment and Performance-Based Design of Façade Systems including Building Frame Interaction, Ph.D.
 Dissertation, OhioLINK ETD, 2019.Slovenec, D., Sarebanha, A., Pollino, M., Mosqueda, G., “Hybrid Testing of the Stiff Rocking Core Seismic Rehabilitation Technique,” ASCE Journal of Structural Engineering, 2017.Pollino, M., Slovenec, D., Qu, B., Mosqueda, G., “Seismic Rehabilitation of Concentrically Braced Frames Using Stiff Rocking Cores,” ASCE Journal of Structural Engineering, 2017.Slovenec, D., Seismic Evaluation, Rehabilitation, and Improved Design of Sub-Standard Steel Concentrically Braced Frame Buildings, MS Thesis, OhioLINK ETD, 2016.Conference & Training Presentations:“Experimental Testing of Sub-standard Multi-story Steel Braced Frames Rehabilitated using a Stiff Rocking Core and Steel Yielding Links,” presented by D. Slovenec, A. Sarebanha, S. Sabzehzar, M. Pollino, G. Mosqueda, and B. Qu at the ASCE Structures Congress, April 2015, Portland, OR.